Generating DTSI and DTBO Overlay Files

 export PATH=$PATH:/<path-to-dtc>/dtc

-More information about using Xilinx’s Device Tree Generator (DTG) and open source Device Tree Compiler (DTC) can be found in wiki page.
+More information about using Xilinx’s Device Tree Generator (DTG) and open source Device Tree Compiler (DTC) is found on the Wiki page.

 The following hardware design hand-off artifacts are required:

-Use XSCT to call HSI & generate DTSI.
+Use XSCT to call HSI and generate the .dtsi file.

 hsi open_hw_design <design_name.xsa>